In past Motherhood Monday posts I’ve mentioned that I am on a strict diet due to my little one’s sensitive stomach.

 I spoke with the doctor and we determined that I should elimate all dairy and soy from my diet.

 Dairy protein intolerances are becoming more and more common in babies and approximately 50% of babies with a dairy protein intolerance also have a soy protein intolerance.
+My doctor even called it an epidemic.

 So I eliminated all dairy and soy products from my diet (soy being incredibly challenging…it is in almost everything packaged and most restaurants use it in one way or another).